 Some of you have expressed guilt over your privilege.
 I want to remind you, do not – if you push your privilege down, then you can’t use your privilege to push other up.
 Use privilege to put the message onto deaf ears, to those who cannot see past peoples skin color or past ‘Black Lives Matter’ to hear our message for equality.
 It’s people like you who can show them that the path to unity and acceptance is that you are able to recognize that there is an inequality in the first place.

-If you’re Black and non-black friends are flooding their social media with content and educating for Black Lives Matter.
-If they are arguing the need for equality with people in their lives, please tell them you appreciate their dedication and friendship.
+If you are Black and you have non-black friends that are flooding their social media with content and educating for Black Lives Matter, if they are arguing the need for equality with people in their lives, please tell them you appreciate their dedication and friendship.
 Thank them for their voice.
 They too are dealing with tension and hate maybe for the first time, and realizing people they are close to, do not share their values.

 Slowly over the two weeks I have seen progress and change in some laws.
 This battle started long before many of us were born.
 Social Media and internet are pushing it into the faces of people who wouldn’t see it otherwise.